 <a href=”http://www.your-affiliate-link.com/” rel=”nofollow”>Your text</a>

 I do not nofollow all links, but in an attempt to save time, some bloggers will use a plugin that nofollows all external links.
-There are also plugins that add a checkbox in your link settings.
-This is the one I use.
+There’s potential negative SEO implications if you do, so an easy alternative is to use the “no-follow” plugin.

 Proofread your post